OskarHofmann/WorkTimer/README.md

 # WorkTimer - Time Tracking App

-A Flutter mobile app for tracking time spent on different tasks with accurate persistence and Excel export capabilities.
+A mobile app for tracking time spent on different tasks with persistence and Excel export capabilities.

 ## Features